VladKha/kaggle-competition-assistant/README.md

    1. `make up` (or `docker compose --env-file .env up`)
    2. Wait until all services are ready (takes ~10 mins)
    3. Open [localhost:8501](http://localhost:8501) to view streamlit UI
-   4. Open the `kaggle-assistant` dashboard from the Grafana UI [localhost:3000/dashboards](http://localhost:3000/dashboards) to view monitoring dashboard
+   4. Open the `kaggle-assistant` dashboard from the Grafana UI [localhost:3000/dashboards](http://localhost:3000/dashboards) to view the monitoring dashboard
-      - grafana credentials: login - `admin`, password - `admin` (keep unchanged when prompted)
+      - Grafana credentials: login - `admin`, password - `admin` (keep unchanged when prompted)
    5. To shut down the application run `make down` (or `docker compose down`)
-2. Core standalone python library
+2. Core standalone Python library

-    It's also possible to run the core logic of the assistant just as a python library.
+    It's also possible to run the core logic of the assistant just as a Python library.

-    For the retrieval instead of hybrid retrival via OpenSearch a simple lexical search in-memory implementation will be used.
+    For the retrieval, instead of hybrid retrieval via OpenSearch, a simple lexical search in-memory implementation will be used.

     No monitoring and feedback collection.